WitnessOfThe/computer-vision-rock-paper-scissors/README.md

 # Computer Vision Rock-Paper-Scissors (RPS)

 Educational project.
 Here we utilise trained a computer vision model using [Teachable-Machine](https://teachablemachine.withgoogle.com/).
 The model detects whether the user shows Rock, Paper, or Scissors to the camera, so the user can leverage that output to play an RPS game with the computer.
-We access model through TenserFlow API
+We access model through TenserFlow API and handle web-camera using OpenCV.

 ## Milestone 2